 2020 BMW 3-Series

 BMW finally came around to including Apple CarPlay as standard equipment, and Android Auto will be available for the first time by mid-2020.
-That’s worth a point on our scale, as is the overall value of standard equipment, the bounty of options, and a solid infotainment system.
+That’s worth a point on our scale, as is the overall value of standard equipment, the bounty of options, good warranty, and a solid infotainment system.
 Yet, it doesn’t include the 12.3-inch digital cluster or iDrive 7.0.

-We give it an 8 for features.
+We give it a 9 for features.

 The starting price of the 2020 3-Series is up $500 over the 2019 model to $41,745, and the extra cost adds navigation to Live Cockpit Plus.
 But the dynamic digital instrument cluster of Live Cockpit Pro with iDrive 7.0 is the one you’ll want, and it’s not standard on the 330i.